https://www.thewomens.org.au/patients-visitors/pec-week-23

 Part 3: Violence should not be part of your pregnancy

-Violence can have an enormous impact on you, your pregnancy, your baby’s health and the wellbeing of other children.
-Sometimes violence starts in pregnancy and may worsen after the baby is born.
-Your health professional, a social worker, and the Women’s, can give you confidential advice and help you to find support in a way that works for you.
+Violence can have an enormous impact on you, your pregnancy, your baby’s health, and the wellbeing of other children.
+Sometimes, violence may start during pregnancy and become worse after your baby is born.

 - Safe Steps Family Violence Response Centre